DarkGhostHunter/FlowSdk/README.md

 ## PHP 5 Compatibility

-This package will never be compatible with PHP 7.0 or below.
-Reasons are follows:
+Check out the [`legacy` branch](https://github.com/DarkGhostHunter/FlowSdk/tree/legacy) for PHP 5 compatibility.
+Since it's considered legacy, there is no promises to keep it up-to-date.

-* PHP 5.6 and below, as well PHP 7.0 and below, will no longer be supported by January 1th, 2019. **Security releases won't come after this date**.[¹](http://php.net/supported-versions.php)
+Consider migrating to PHP 7.1 and above.
+PHP 5.6 and below, as well PHP 7.0 and below, will be no longer be supported by January 1th, 2019. **Security releases won't come after this date**.[¹](http://php.net/supported-versions.php).
-* PHP 5 aggravates maintainability of this package in the short and long term due to breaking changes in language and hassle on some functions behaviour.
-* PHP 5 does not perform as well as PHP 7 and above.

-If you need PHP 5 compatibility, you can fork this package at your own will, or make a PR to a theorical "legacy".

 ## License